About Vickey Annakis

 Friday - am, pm (Werribee)

-Vickey's books are closed for new referrals until 13th January, 2020.
+Vickey's books are currently closed for new referrals.

 Vickey graduated from the University of Melbourne with a Bachelor of Science (1982) and a Graduate Diploma of Adolescent and Child Psychology (1986).
 She became registered as a Psychologist in 1987, and went on to complete her training as a Clinical Psychologist, graduating from the Clinical Psychology Training Program at the Austin Hospital, Department of Clinical Psychology (1989).
 Vickey began work as the Psychologist at the Mother-Baby Unit, Mercy Hospital For Women in 1990.
 At this time she commenced independent private practice providing individual and couple counselling, supervision to psychology students, and consultation to various organisations.